Trump approves tariffs on $50 billion worth of Chinese goods

 The Trump administration said it would finalize the list of goods that would be subject to 25% tariffs by June 15, and that the tariffs would go into effect "shortly thereafter."
 An initial list, which including items ranging from artificial teeth to flamethrowers, was released at the beginning of April.

 A further round of trade talks in Beijing earlier this month failed to yield any breakthroughs.

-On Thursday, Chinese Foreign Ministry spokesman Geng Shuang reiterated that China would not honor its pledge to increase purchases of US goods if tariffs were imposed.
+And the Chinese government warned then it wouldn't honor its pledge to increase purchases of US goods if tariffs were imposed.

-IMF chief: Clouds over global economy are 'getting darker by the day'

 The Trump administration last week cut a deal with Chinese telecommunications firm ZTE (ZTCOF) to end a crippling ban that prevented the company from buying American parts.
 ZTE's fate had become entwined in the trade talks.
 But the agreement to save the company has faced resistance from lawmakers in Congress, who argue the ban should stay in place because ZTE allegedly poses a security threat.